-Chesterfield Day School students love books, andthis love of reading is developed and nurtured through their library experience.
+CDS students love books, and this love of reading is developed and nurtured through their library experience.
 Our library is a welcoming and warm environment which also cultivates an excitement for research.
 It is Children learn the responsibility of taking care of books that are shared with the community.
 The library program teaches children how to enjoy books as a source of information and inspiration, providing a place to work and also a place to relax into a good story.
 The younger children experience our library as a wonderland of tales, facts and imagination.
 As they grow up with us, they experience the library as a place for both research and relaxation.
 Beginning in Kindergarten, students have weekly visits and classes in the school library and our doors are open every day to students, teachers and parents in search of reading material or a quiet moment in a peaceful place.

 The CDS music curriculum provides students with opportunities to hear, create, and perform music, thereby contributing to the broader development of academic and social skills, emotional growth, and physical coordination.
 Our students become accomplished in music as individuals, but also learn how to cooperate and collaborate.
 They discuss and experience music and movement together while combining their efforts to play, sing, and dance.
 Often times, professional music ensembles perform in the school, presenting a variety of musical genres for the children to experience live.
-Students also take field trips to hear jazz and orchestral music several times during the K-6 years.
+Students also take field trips to hear jazz and orchestral music several times during the Kindergarten-Sixth Grade years.

-The Chesterfield Day School physical education program is committed to building physical skills and promoting fitness for life.
+The CDS physical education program is committed to building physical skills and promoting fitness for life.
 All children in preschool through grade six attend physical education classes taught by specialists.
 Preschoolers have physical education four times weekly; beginning in kindergarten, students go to physical education for thirty minutes daily.
 At all levels, the program works on skills and activities in seven areas of instruction:

 • Body and spatial awareness